 Designing a Tutorial

-Before registering for a tutorial, the students involved must agree on the aim, content and work to be submitted with the instructor.
-Each student must also secure the approval of their faculty advisor and the group’s proposal must be approved by the Curriculum Committee.
+Before registering for a tutorial, the students involved must agree on the aim, content and work to be submitted with the instructor, and the number of units for the tutorial (Tutorial is a fixed unit course).
+Each student must also secure the approval of their faculty advisor and the group’s proposal must be approved by the Faculty Committee on Individualized Studies.

 Tutorial groups must include at least two but no more than five students.
 All students enrolled in the same tutorial must register for the same number of credits and follow the same syllabus.